• Skip to main content

 What is a limited company?

-In this article we aim to give you an explanation of the Statutory responsibilities for Limited companies.
+In this article, we aim to give you an explanation of the meaning and responsibilities of limited companies.

 As the limited company is separate from its owners in law, that means it: